etc5523-2021/blog-JuntongWei/README.md

 This assessment is due Fri Sep 17 2021 11.55PM AEST.

-My selected country is [FILL].
+My selected country is [Indonesia].
+The URL of this blog is [https://jwei55-blog.netlify.app/indonesia]

-The relevant blog post for this assessment is in [FILL].html
+The relevant blog post for this assessment is in [Indonesia].html
 - [ ] Selected a new country
 - [ ] Data Story 1
 - [ ] Data Story 2